mattischrome/blogischrome/_posts/2015-02-22-understated-classics-29.markdown

 date: "2015-02-22"
 title: "Understated Classics #29: Let It Come Down by Spiritualized"
 categories: Understated Classics
-tags: [Understated Classics, Music, Spiritualized]
+tags: [Understated Classics, Music, Spiritualized, Rock, Fifteen]
 ---

 I listened to Let It Come Down by Spiritualized for the first time during a difficult time in my life.
 I think this will always affect my feelings towards it.
 For me it's a great big comfort blanket of a record.
 Coming after one of the all-time best break-up albums (in an artistic sense) in "Ladies and Gentlemen We Are Floating in Space" perhaps it's not that much of a surprise.
 Layered in orchestras, horn sections, and gospel choirs, it's not understated at all but hopefully I can persuade you that it is a classic.